-Some people believe that my fall into poverty began with an unexpected pregnancy, but I have a hard time seeing it that way.
-Mia didn’t learn to walk in a homeless shelter because I’d chosen to bring her into the world.
-She took those first steps on that dirty, tiled floor because I’d just escaped an abusive relationship with a couple hundred dollars.
+People have blamed my tumble into poverty on an unexpected pregnancy.
+I have a hard time seeing it that way.
+Story (FKA Mia) didn’t learn to walk in a homeless shelter because I’d chosen to bring them into the world.
+They took those first steps on that dirty, tiled floor because I’d just escaped an abusive relationship with a couple hundred dollars.
 Because my family had turned their backs on me, or couldn’t help us.
 Because I simply couldn’t find work.
 And because I couldn’t find work, a grant for child care wasn’t obtainable.

 You see, I needed to obtain a job that I could do while my daughter was at daycare before I’d get approved for that grant.
-And because most of the daycare centers that accepted the grant were only open Monday through Friday, nine to five, it meant the evening or weekend work which I’d done through my twenties was not an option.
+Because most of the daycare centers that accepted that grant were open Monday through Friday, nine to five, the evening or weekend work, the restaurant work I’d done through my twenties, was not an option.
 Without office skills or a college degree, and in the height of a recession-era job market, cleaning houses rose to the surface as the only job I could do.

-During those years, working as a housecleaner and landscaper, I worked through illnesses, and brought my daughter to daycare when she was sick, and should have been at home with me.
+During those years, I worked through illnesses, and brought my daughter to daycare when they were sick, and should have been at home with me.
 My job offered no sick pay, no vacation days, no foreseeable increase in wage, yet I begged to work more.
 Wages lost from missed work hours could rarely be made up, and if I missed too many I risked being fired.
 My car’s reliability was vital, since a broken hose or even a flat tire could throw us off, knock us backward, and send us falling back toward homelessness again.

 I relied on government assistance to survive.
 Child care grants, food stamps, Medicaid, utility assistance, and even gas vouchers were absolutely vital, and made it possible to use my limited income for rent.
 Because the rent always eats first.
 There were days in the month, before the food stamp money was replenished, that I went to bed hungry, or ate very little.
 After paying bills, I often had no more than $20 left for the month.
 No matter how hard I worked, it never felt like it was enough.
 That I was enough.
 This was my unwitnessed existence, as I polished another’s to make theirs appear perfect.

-I also hope that you’ll begin to notice the millions of other domestic workers, those who are working two or three jobs, who invisibly clean up after us for minimum wage.
+I also hope that you’ll begin to notice the millions of workers who invisibly clean up after us for minimum wage.

 Currently, I continue to work as an author and public speaker.
 My writing has appeared in The New York Times, The New York Review of Books, The Atlantic, The Washington Post, The Guardian, Salon, The Nation, and many other outlets.